-The focus in this program is made on practical skills, which is totally appropriate for the level of such a diploma program and is much appreciated by the students themselves.
-The possibilities of visiting major car manufacturers in Germany is a strong motivational factor for students contributing to the study program quality and success.
-The existence of a 'practical training' course in the last semester preceding graduation is one of the program strengths.
+The focus in this programme is on practical skills, which is totally appropriate for the level of such a diploma programme and is much appreciated by the students themselves.

+The programme features strong laboratory facilities very much appreciated by the students.